qir-alliance/qir-spec/specification/under_development/output_schemas/Ordered.md

 ret void
 ```

-The output for one shot would have the following form (using symbolic `METADATA` records):
+The output for one shot would have the following form (using fabricated `METADATA` records):

 ```log
 HEADER\tschema_name\tordered